Daniel-KM/Omeka-plugin-OcrElementSet/README.md

 This plugin for [Omeka] creates a file element set to manage OCR data.

-It can be used in conjunction with [Scripto] to save the transcribed text.
+It can be used in conjunction with [Scripto] to save the transcribed text, or with [Archive Folder] to import [Mets] and [Alto] xml files.

 Installation